 Rather than challenging the person giving you a first opinion if you disagree with it, simply yearn to understand every facet of their position.
 Have a keen eye on what they understood about the your situation themselves.
 Study the suggestions they made in depth and be able to draw the connections from evidence to the suggested courses of action on your own.

-Don’t Unveil to the Second That You Got a First
+Don’t Be Quick to Tell the Second That You Got a First

 Once you’ve completely, and unbiasedly, understood the opinions of the first expert you spoke with, it’ll be time to seek a second opinion.
 Having armed yourself with the best version of the first opinion as you can recite, you’d now be able to effectively compare, contrast, and choose between the two opinions at play.